Loft Conversion Planning Objections Sheffield | Expert Planning Consultant

 - You are extending or altering the roof beyond its highest point.

-- Materials used are significantly different from the existing structure.
+- The materials used are significantly different from the existing structure.

 - Front-facing dormers or alterations are planned.